 Checklist to become a Maryland LPN:

 - Apply for licensure with the Maryland Board of Nursing

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Pass the NCLEX-PN exam

 LPN Salaries in Maryland